 - Creates partnerships among trail users, organizations, or agencies

-1. Timeline: FOUR (4) unbound copies of your application (see list of application materials on the right sidebar of this page), including all supporting materials, must be postmarked by February 2, 2015.
-If the full grant is also available in electronic form (including maps and pictures), then four hardcopies can be sent in with one electronic copy.
-Grant awards will typically be announced and awarded after a period of nine months from the grant deadline date.
-All applicants will be notified, whether or not they will receive funding, at the same time.
+1. Timeline: FOUR (4) unbound copies of your application (see list of application materials on the right sidebar of this page), including all supporting materials, must be submitted If the full grant is also available in electronic form (including maps and pictures), then four hardcopies can be sent in with one electronic copy.
 All grant funds must be expended and grant-funded work completed within 24 months after the contract start date (which will be signed after the grant award is announced).
 No grant work may begin until the grant contract and agreement has been finalized.

 2. Eligibility: All state, regional, municipal, and some federal government agencies, as well as IRS-approved non-profit organizations are eligible for grants under the program.
 State and federal agencies should call for additional details on eligibility.

 3. Permitting: It is the applicant’s responsibility to ensure that any necessary permits (e.g. Natural Heritage, Mass Historic, Wetlands Protection Act) are in place prior to starting the grant program.
 Failure to obtain necessary permits may prevent grant payment.